Skip to main content

 • Creation of change requests based on service request type

-Here are some examples of how self-service portals make a difference in different scenarios:
+Here are some examples of how self-service portals make a difference in various scenarios:

 Best practices for managing a service desk service catalog

-A close check on the self-service catalog helps IT teams to stay in control of their service strategy while empowering employees.
-Some best practices for managing a self-service catalog include:
+A close check on the self-service catalog helps IT teams stay in control of their ITIL service strategy while empowering employees.
+Here are some best practices for managing a self-service catalog:

-Regularly update & review.
-Remove outdated content, add new services, and ensure everything is relevant to your users' needs.
+Regularly update and review: Remove outdated content, add new services, and ensure everything is relevant to your users' needs.
 Keep the catalog fresh to encourage employees to continue using it.

-Monitor usage & feedback.
-Pay attention to your users.
+Monitor usage and feedback: Pay attention to your users.
 Are they using the catalog?
 What are they saying about it?
 Keep an ear to the ground to catch issues before they become bigger problems and make tweaks to improve the user experience.

-Clear communication.
-Make sure users know how to use the catalog and what's available to them.
-Regular communication – be it through emails, training sessions, or user guides – ensure everyone's on the same page.
+Clear communication: Ensure that users know how to use the catalog and what's available to them.
+Regular communication, be it through emails, training sessions, or user guides, ensures everyone's on the same page.

 How to create a self-service catalog